marcusoftnet/marcusoftnet.github.io/_posts/2018-06-12-testing-a-koa-application-with-supertest-using-asyncawait.md

 This will be small but not too contrived.
 The test will store an object in a MongoDb database, then will call an HTTP-endpoint (`/user/:id`) that simply returns that object for us again.

-To do this we will have to await the call to mongo using monk, then do the request using supertest and finally use supertests own asseration features to ensure that we get back what we expected.
+To do this we will have to await the call to mongo using monk, then do the request using supertest and finally use Supertest's own assertion features to ensure that we get back what we expected.

 I started with a simple `setTimeout` but thought I would something a little bit more real.